 Last friday I attended the Kingston MA Fashion Futures show "Body Laboratory", a new course led by Nancy Tilbury who has worked with a number of companies including Philips on research-led design work fusing fashion and technology to explore new product concepts.
 Unfortunately I missed the static exhibition there so have been trying to find out more about the students display of work and stumbled on this video detailing digital draping and print manipulation.
 I've always been partial to a good print, especially one engineered for a specific product (as Jonathan Saunders first collections did or McQueen has done fantastically in recent years) and had never thought about using projection to do so, but what a great idea.
 It's also exciting to see a fashion course happening in a university with such a diversity of fields - from architecture to product design and engineering and I'm sure there will be exciting things to come from this course in the future.

-"The virtual world created by the computer is one that provides no place for the physical body.
+Researching for a new project I'm doing I discovered the work of Marilene Oliver, an artist and researcher exploring the relationship between the newly developing digital environment and representation of the body: "The virtual world created by the computer is one that provides no place for the physical body.
 As communications technology and the use of the Internet is becoming an integral part of our lives, the absence of the physical in the virtual space is destined to provoke changes in the physical body and in our relationship to it in the real world.
-My work centres around this relationship, seeking to explore and create ways of intimately representing the physical body.
+My work centres around this relationship, seeking to explore and create ways of intimately representing the physical body."

 Although the underlying motivations for the work are quite conceptual and really interesting, the physical pieces she produces use technology to produce really beautiful installation type displays, all focussing around depictions of the human form, and often using MRI scanning to produce sculptures which appear in slices.
 I really like this idea of collections of different things, or slices which on their own would mean nothing, but when pieced together create an interesting image or creation.
 I also think it would be really interesting to see how products could be developed around some of the ideas and technology here.